Mrs H Sanjuro

 The course builds on the concepts introduced during Key Stage 3.
 Students explore topics in greater breadth and depth.

-In Year 10, students study the following units: The Living World, Urban Issues and Challenges and Rivers and Coasts.
+In Year 10, students study the following units: Urban Issues and Challenges, Physical Landscapes in the UK and the Changing Economic World.

-In Year 11, students study the following units: Changing Economic Issues, Natural Hazards and The Challenge of Resource Management.
+In Year 11, students study the following units: The Challenges of Natural Hazards and the Challenge of Resource Management.